telerik/kendo-themes/packages/material/docs/customization-scheduler.md

 ---
 title: Customizing Scheduler
-description: "Refer to the list of the Kendo UI Fluent theme variables available for customization."
+description: "Refer to the list of the Kendo UI Material theme variables available for customization."
-slug: variables_kendothemefluent_scheduler
+slug: variables_kendothemematerial_scheduler
 position: 9
 ---